husarion/panther_ros/panther_lights/README.md

 ## ROS Nodes

-### lights_controller_node
+### ControllerNode

-This node is responsible for processing animations and publishing frames to be displayed on the Husarion Panther robot Bumper Lights.
+This node is of type rclcpp_components is responsible for processing animations and publishing frames to be displayed on the Husarion Panther robot Bumper Lights.

 #### Publishers